 The Mobility Report 2021 takes the current dynamics of the megatrend mobility Targeted: Which trends are driving, how does the corona pandemic influence our mobility behavior, and in which developments and topics does mobility meet other megatrends such as urbanization, connectivity and health?

 Mobility Trends 2021

-In the weeks of the lockdown, the blue sky became the leitmotif of political, economic and social actions - because for many, many years the air has not been so clean and so healthy.
-It is a strange and depressing experience that for decades we have tolerated living in a world that makes us sick.
+In the weeks of the lockdown, the blue sky became the leitmotif of political, economic and social actions - because for many, many years the air has not been as clean and healthy.
+It is a strange and depressing experience that for decades, we have tolerated living in a world that makes us sick.
 Do we want to allow these circumstances to recur after the pandemic ends?
 This question provides the framework for the trends and topics that the Mobility Report 2021 is targeting.